AutodeskGames/stingray-docs/source/stingray_help/getting_started/get_started_android.md

 <dd>The unique process name of your application.
 It contains two parts separated by a dot.</dd>

 <dt>Version Code</dt>
-<dd>An internal version number used by the Google store to distinguish between version upgrades.</dd>
+<dd>An internal version number used by Google store to distinguish between version upgrades.</dd>

 <dt>Version Name</dt>
 <dd>The version number, in two-part notation, that is displayed in your application, for example 1.25.</dd>